Harish225/speech_analysis/README.md

 - [x] Determine way to create new options to add to drop down boxes (ex. state, country, etc.)
 - [x] Ensure Speaker is associated with a user
 - [x] Ensure Phoneme is associated with a speaker
-- [x] Ensure no TODO's remain in code comments
-- [] Remove unnecessary components to project
 - [x] Push product to Heroku
 - [x] Assist Amber in adding phonemes to seed data
 - [x] Create form for Phonemes